-Sugar is highly addictive and the effects can literally highjack the brain making us want more and more.
+Sugar can temporarily make us fee good and the effects can literally highjack the brain making us want more and more.

-See below for 10 “easier” ways to quit sugar and break the cycle.
+See below for 10 “easier” ways to minimise sugar within the diet and break the cycle.

 1. Go cold-turkey